NERVsystems/cotlib/README.md

 }
 ```

-`catalog.Upsert` precomputes upper-case versions of each type's `Description` and
+`catalog.Upsert` precomputes upper-case versions of each type's `FullName` and
-`FullName` for faster searches. `FindByDescription` and `FindByFullName` reuse
+`Description`. `FindByDescription` and `FindByFullName` reuse these cached
-these cached strings, eliminating per-call string allocations.
+strings so searches are allocation-free.

 ### Type Validation